Rockets fired after day of mourning for slain Iranian leader

 Iraq’s government, which is closely allied with Iran, condemned the airstrike that killed Soleimani, calling it an attack on its national sovereignty.
 Parliament is meeting for an emergency session Sunday, and the government has come under mounting pressure to expel the 5,200 American troops based in the country, who are there to help prevent a resurgence of the Islamic State group.

 In Baghdad, thousands of mourners, mostly men in black military fatigues, carried Iraqi flags and the flags of Iran-backed militias that are fiercely loyal to Soleimani at Saturday’s ceremony.
-They were also grieving Abu Mahdi al-Muhandis, a senior Iraqi militia commander who was killed in the same strike.
+They were also grieving al-Muhandis.

 The mourners, many of them in tears, chanted “No, No, America,” and “Death to America, death to Israel.”
 Mohammed Fadl, a mourner dressed in black, said the funeral is an expression of loyalty to the slain leaders.
 “It is a painful strike, but it will not shake us,” he said.

-Note: This story has been corrected to show the name of one of the Iran-backed militias is Kataeb Hezbollah, not Asaib Ahl al-Haq.